itsraj10/MOWBOTIC-Automated-Lawn-Mower/README.md

 INSPIRATION:

 The inspiration for this project came from wanting to innovate on the idea of a Roomba, by applying its technology to a different application.
 It is to create an autonomous lawn mower that meets the needs of modern standards.
-The design will focus on minimizing the time and money spent on lawn mowing
+The design will focus on minimizing the time and money spent on lawn mowing.